-2013-4-21 Lebanon: Beirut, Tripoli and Byblos
+2013-4-21 Lebanon: Beirut, Tripoli, and Byblos

 Somewhere as foreign as an airplane can feel like a comfortable refuge when a foreign land awaits outside the door.
 That feeling of excitement stepping into Beirut Airport?
-It definitely wasn't alone.
+It wasn't alone.
 Entwined in excitement was a mixture of emotions.
-I felt a palpable feeling of uneasiness and fear.
+I felt a palpable sense of uneasiness and fear.
 Despite this fear, I was determined to visit Lebanon.
 Only 3 years earlier, one of my biggest regrets, I had delayed a trip to Syria because of trip logistics.
 In 2010 Syria was one of the safest countries to visit in the Middle East.
-Many travelers spoke of an amazingly beautiful country with an equally beautiful and kind people.
+Many travelers spoke of an amazingly beautiful country with equally beautiful and kind people.